reedy/ESP32-RevK/revk-settings.md

 # Settings

 Settings are simple named values that are stored in non volatile storage and cane be read or changed.
-Some settings have defaulkt values.
+Some settings have default values.

 ## Changing settings

-Settings are normally represented as a JSON value (i.e. string, number, boolean), and you can change the value with the `setting` command, e.g. sending `setting/myapp` with payload `{"timeout":30}` woould change the `timeout` setting to `30`.
+Settings are normally represented as a JSON value (i.e. string, number, boolean), and you can change the value with the `setting` command, e.g. sending `setting/myapp` with payload `{"timeout":30}` would change the `timeout` setting to `30`.
 You can include any number of settings at once.

-There is also a shortcode for a single setting, e.g. sending `setting/myapp/timeout` with a payload of `30` is the same, and changes one setting at a time.
+There is also a short cut for a single setting, e.g. sending `setting/myapp/timeout` with a payload of `30` is the same, and changes one setting at a time.

 ## Seeing settings

-You can see settings by sending the `setting` command with no payload, e.fg. `setting/myapp` might return `{"timeout":30,"a":1,"b":2,"c":3}`.
+You can see settings by sending the `setting` command with no payload, e.g. `setting/myapp` might return `{"timeout":30,"a":1,"b":2,"c":3}`.
 If the settings would be too long they are split over more than one message, each a JSON object.

 This only includes settings stored in non volatile memory.
 There will be other settings, and some will have default values.
 Send the `setting` command with `*`, e.g. `setting/myapp/*` to see all settings that are store in non volatile storage or that have a default value.
 This does not include any that are not stored and have no default value.